defsdoor/tech-exercise/README.md

 ## Instructions

-To start, you'll want to clone and run the setup script for the repo
+To start, you'll want to fork this repo and run the setup script

-    git clone git@github.com:kudocs/tech-exercise.git
     cd tech-exercise
     bin/setup